 Prior to that purchase Brice had purchased a plot of land on the far reaches of the Sonoma Coast as a gift for his eldest son, Victor.
 Brice was attracted to the land for the same reason he courted the Hallbergs for over five years, the marine influence and Goldridge sandy loam soil.
 This beautiful plot in the remote town of Annapolis was on a small outcropping of Goldridge soil that Brice knew would be perfect for Pinot Noir vineyards.
 Around the same time the Hallberg Ranch was being developed Victor took a crew up to his land and developed the vineyard that we now call William Wesley.

 After acquiring the Hallberg property in 1999, Emeritus began to plant vineyards at both Hallberg Ranch and William Wesley.
-Emeritus also began to outfit the Hallberg barn with fermentation vats, barrels, environmental controls and began to experiement with making Pinot Noit.
+Emeritus also began to outfit the Hallberg barn with fermentation vats, barrels, environmental controls and began to experiment with making Pinot Noir.
 Then, in 2004, Brice finally convinced longtime Pinotphile, Burgundy–trained winemaker Don Blackburn to join the team.
 Don came aboard the day before the first harvest of the William Wesley Vineyard and established the hallmark style of Emeritus—that of elegance and charm.
-We lost Don to a brief but serious illness after the '08 harvest, but his protégé, Nicolas Cantacuzene, stepped into his shoes and continues his quest: to produce an authentic wine of great distinction, one that represents its vineyard heritage, a wine of great balance, elegance and charm.
+We lost Don to a brief but serious illness after the '08 harvest, but his protégé, Nicolas Cantacuzene, stepped into his shoes and continued his quest: to produce an authentic wine of great distinction, one that represents its vineyard heritage, a wine of great balance, elegance and charm.
+In 2017, Nicolas decided to go a new direction, and David Lattin came on board as our new Winemaker.
+David brings 32 vintages of winemaking experience to his role at Emeritus and he supports everything we believe in from our sustainable dry-farming practices, to the quest for the highest quality level of wines.
+He is enthustic about continuing the pursuit of our Emeritus vision.